A Short History...

 Harold Perry formerly worked for the UK distributor for Ford.
 In 1912 Harold Perry was appointed Ford dealer for London and the company’s association with the marque continues to this day with ford dealerships in Aylesbury & High Wycombe

-About Perrys Motor sales LimitedWe're a franchised automobile dealer established in 1908 in the United Kingdom.
-Our Head Office is in Northampton, England and we represent some of the UK's leading motor brands including Vauxhall, Peugeot, Citroen, Fiat, Seat, Renault, Mazda, Kia, Chevrolet, and Ford.
+About Perrys Group LimitedWe're a franchised automobile dealer established in 1908 in the United Kingdom.
+Our Head Office is in Northampton, England and we represent some of the UK's leading motor brands including Vauxhall, Peugeot, Citroen, Fiat, Seat, Renault, Mazda, Kia, Hyundai and Ford.
 A full list of our dealerships can be found here.

-Company sizeThe group employs 1,900 people with an annual turnover close to £700 million.
+Company SizeThe group employs 1,900 people with an annual turnover of around £700 million.
 Perrys are the largest independent Peugeot dealer in the country and one of the largest network of Vauxhall dealers.

 Contact PerrysThe best way to contact Perrys is by using this link to our dedicated Contact Us Page